 Local remote has its advantages.
 Employees can still be called into the office for meetings or face-to-face interactions with clients while maintaining a bit more flexibility in their personal lives.
 But there are also certain drawbacks.
 Companies still have to pay to maintain a physical office space, and they aren’t as free to hire from the global talent pool.

 Companies that have adapted well to local remote work following COVID-19 may consider going full remote moving forward.
 With this strategy, current local employees are given the freedom to stay where they are or move anywhere they wish.

 Full remote isn’t an option for every company.
-If you deal with clients in person, this may not be the right choice for you.
+The ‘end of the office‘, might not be feasible.
+For example, if you deal with clients in person, this may not be the right choice for you.
 On the other hand, it could be possible to let some departments go full remote while keeping client-facing roles in a local office.
-The right solution is different for every organization.
+The right remote work solution is different for every organization.

 Benefits of full remote work